Lemoncode/master-frontend-lemoncode/05-testing/03-e2e/02-selectors/README.md

-# 01 Config
+# 02 Selectors

-In this example we are going to add a basic setup needed to support end to end testing with Cypress.
+In this example we are going to add some specs to login page.

-We will start from `00-boilerplate`.
+We will start from `01-config`.

 # Steps to build it